How campaigning can shift social norms

 Piloting partnerships to create change

-Via media campaigns which focus on challenging social norms, NGO staff and media partners promote the rights and needs of marginalised groups.
-The training participants learn how to integrate their advocacy and to lobby with campaigns that empower young male and female role models and enable them to stand up for their rights.
-The campaign calls to action carried via broadcast and social media aim at calling the government and other authorities to be accountable and support truly inclusive governance.
+Via media campaigns which focussed on challenging social norms, NGO staff and media partners promoted the rights and needs of marginalised groups.
+The training participants learned how to integrate their advocacy and to lobby with campaigns that empower young male and female role models and enable them to stand up for their rights.
+The campaign called to action carried via broadcast and social media aim at calling the government and other authorities to be accountable and support truly inclusive governance.

-The creative approach and media formats are tailored to suit different country contexts.
+The creative approach and media formats were tailored to suit different country contexts.
 These include digital platforms and traditional ones such as radio.
-Together with CARE partner offices in Burundi, Rwanda, Somalia and Sudan, RNTC media training is enabling the voices and views of women, and young people to be heard by decision-makers.
+Together with CARE partner offices in Burundi, Rwanda, Somalia and Sudan, RNTC's media training was enabling the voices and views of women, and young people to be heard by decision-makers.

-The training and coaching sessions focus on the technical aspects of media work and connect with the expertise CARE staff and their NGO partners have already developed in the fields of Gender Based Violence (GBV) and women's rights.
-Through participating in events and involvement in integrated campaigns, excluded groups in the focus countries are supported to actively and effectively influence decisions that affect their lives.
+The training and coaching sessions focussed on the technical aspects of media work and connected with the expertise CARE staff and their NGO partners already developed in the fields of Gender Based Violence (GBV) and women's rights.
+Through participating in events and involvement in integrated campaigns, excluded groups in the focus countries were supported to actively and effectively influence decisions that affect their lives.